adamjberg/devtails.xyz/_posts/2022-03-06-i-can-no-longer-build-my-first-flash-game.md

 This is made more frustrating by the fact that something about newer standalone flash players causes one of the levels to be near unplayable.
 I will probably have to accept that it will just remain broken for eternity until I take on the project of rewriting the game.

+My commit history shows that I was still making fixes up until January 2013, several months after the competition.
+Some were minor tweaks and fixes and I also remember tackling some major performance issues by converting vector graphics to bitmaps.  **Spoiler alert**: I suspect this is what ended up causing many of the issues that can be seen in the final build.  (to my knowledge, these issues did not exist when running the game at the time)

 I'm sure it must be possible, so if you're somehow still a Flash wizard and reading this, the full source code is available [here on Github](https://github.com/adamjberg/i_solated).
 Fixing the actual problem is a whole other thing, but in order to track that down I'd need to be able to rebuild the game.

 ## How to Play i_solated

 1. Download the [flash player projector](https://www.adobe.com/support/flashplayer/debug_downloads.html) for your respective operating system.
-1. Clone or download the repo https://github.com/adamjberg/i_solated
+1. Clone or download the repo [https://github.com/adamjberg/i_solated](https://github.com/adamjberg/i_solated)
-1. Open the Flash Player Projector and click "File > Open File..."
+1. Open the Flash Player Projector and click `File > Open File...`
-1. Select i_solated/bin/Main.swf
+1. Select `i_solated/bin/Main.swf`

 Apparently the build I checked in was a development one, which means it's possible to skip ahead levels by using the Right Arrow key.
 Unfortunately, this doesn't correctly clean up audio, so you end up with overlapping songs if you do so.
 But it can be a useful way to get a sense of the game.
 And because the third chapter renders the past and present layers incorrectly, you pretty much have to skip it (it's technically completable, but quite painful).

 ## Final Thoughts

-When I first started i_solated, I never could have predicted this current situation.
+When I first started building i_solated, I never could have predicted this current situation.
 This experience is a reminder that proprietary things come and go.
 I have already started the long journey towards future-proofing projects that I work on.
 We've seen an explosion of languages, frameworks, and libraries in the last several years.
 But how many of these will still be around in 5, 10, or 20 years?
 I pretty much only have faith that C and the HTML specification will remain in widespread use.

 Thankfully, I think we'll see better backwards compatibility on these kinds of things.
 Though certain realms still feel heavily reliant on central entities.
-If NPM ever shutters it's doors, the process to get your website back together again is going to be quite painful.
+For example, If NPM ever shut its doors, the process to get your JavaScript project back together again is going to be quite painful.

 I miss Flash.
 I don't know if we'll ever see the same kind of community around something like it.
 I'm glad to have been a part of the story - even though I was a fairly late entrant.
 In the future I'll share some more general thoughts on Flash that challenge some of the [conclusions that were drawn by Steve Jobs](https://newslang.ch/wordpress/wp-content/uploads/2020/06/Thoughts-on-Flash.pdf).